Neha Kapur: Early life

+She is married to The Big Bang Theory actor Kunal Nayyar.

 Career

 In addition to winning the Femina Miss India Universe 2006 crown, Kapur also won the Femina Miss Fresh Face and Femina Miss Photogenic awards in the pageant.

 Kapur represented India at the Miss Universe 2006 pageant held on 23 July in Los Angeles.
 She made the semifinals to the top 20.